 With social prescribing, hanging out, movement and arts are doctor's order

-For more than 30 years, Frank Frost, worked as a long-distance truck driver, ferrying industrial chemicals across the U.K.
+For more than 30 years, Frank Frost worked as a long-distance truck driver, ferrying industrial chemicals across the United Kingdom.

 "I worked away from home six days a week, working up to 12-15 hours a day," says Frost, now 76.
-"My only exercise was looking for a fast food outlet in the evening when I'd parked up," he says.
+"My only exercise was looking for a fast food outlet in the evening when I'd parked up."

 He gained weight and was diagnosed with Type 2 diabetes in his 50s.
 His doctors put him on insulin injections and told him to lose weight and move more.